juchong/ADIS16448-RoboRIO-Driver/README.md

 ### How do I install the library?

 After cloning the repository, open the LabVIEW project `FRC ADI MXP IMU.lvproj` and double click on the example VI `FRC ADI MXP IMU Example.vi`.
 A front panel like the one shown below should appear once everything loads.
 Check your connection settings in the project and run the program.
-If integrating the code into a robot project, copy the `LabVIEW` directory into your project and add the folder into the `LabVIEW Project Explorer`.
+Instructions for integrating the IMU driver into LabVIEW can be found [here](https://ez.analog.com/blogs/engineeringmind/2017/01/18/using-the-adis16448-imu-in-frc-labview).

 ![ADIS16448 IMU Driver Front Panel](https://raw.githubusercontent.com/juchong/ADIS16448-RoboRIO-Driver/master/Reference/FrontPanel.png)

 ### Does the library support gyro drift calibration?

 YES!
 The library now includes a calibration program!
 Open  `ADIS16448 IMU Calibration.vi` and follow the instructions on the GUI.
-Once the calibration program finishes, a calibration file will be stored in your RoboRIO's internal memory.
-If you would like to remove the calibration, navigate to your RoboRIO's web configuration page and use the file manager to delete the calibration file.
-The file will be stored in `/c/UNIQUE_FILE_NAME`.
+Once the calibration program finishes, the calibration data will be stored in registers within the IMU.
+This compensation will be automatically applied to the sensor outputs during normal operation.
+If you would like to remove the calibration, select the "Clear Calibration" control and run the software.
 Note that running the calibration program more than once will overwrite the previous file.

+If calibration data does not exist, the IMU will sample 3 seconds worth of data upon start-up and use this data to compensate for drift.

 ![ADIS16448 IMU Calibration Front Panel](https://raw.githubusercontent.com/juchong/ADIS16448-RoboRIO-Driver/master/Reference/Calibrate.PNG)

-If the calibration file exists, the driver will automatically detect it and begin utilizing the data.
-If calibration has not been performed, the driver will sample 3 seconds worth of drift compensation data.

 ### A Shout-Out to the RoboBees
 Thank you very much to Team 836, The RoboBees for providing the FIRST community with an excellent AHRS example!